 Professor Niessner’s main research interests are behavioral finance, financial social networks, and online media.
-In her recent work she uses opinions from a social network of investors, to develop a measure of investor disagreement and examine the extent to which different investment philosophies lead to more volatility in the stock market.
-Some of her other work documents that managers strategically time disclosures to benefit their insider trading, and examines the effects of product market advertising on financial markets.
+In my recent academic work, I apply methods from linguistic psychology to identify fake news on knowledge sharing platforms, and to examine their impact on financial markets.
+In my other work, I use opinions from a social network of investors, to develop a new measure of investor disagreement and examine the extent to which different investment philosophies lead to more volatility in the stock market.
+My research has been featured in the Financial Times and the Wall Street Journal.
 Dr. Niessner received her BA and PhD in Economics from the University of Chicago.